🚀 Fauna Architectural Overview White Paper: Learn how Fauna's database engine scales with zero ops required

 The next issue was exposed when Amazon launched its Elastic Cloud Compute (EC2) service in 2006, fueling a multi-decade migration to the cloud and the shift towards compute loads that scale horizontally by adding commodity hardware.
 EC2 allowed infinite scalability of compute, which was attractive for developers building web services that needed to scale up and down dynamically.
 But this new cloud paradigm of scaling horizontally without limits by adding commodity hardware wasn’t compatible with single instance relational databases that could only be vertically scaled by adding more powerful hardware.

 An additional problem appeared more recently with the advent of client-serverless architectures, where applications run on end devices and access all data and services through APIs.
-An example of this architecture is Jamstack (Javascript, APIs, Markup) applications that were first built in the mid-2010s and are becoming increasingly popular in the mobile world.
 These applications require data to be not only horizontally scalable but replicated to the edge so that reads are extremely fast.
 Further, reads and writes are handled directly in application code written by frontend developers who often don’t care for the ergonomics of SQL and want to use a more modern language.

 Addressing scalability in the relational world